- Why Ohio State

 Early Decision & Early Admission Options

 Applicants to The Ohio State University Moritz College of Law frequently indicate that Ohio State is their first choice for a legal education.
-For those students who have carefully researched their law school opportunities, the early decision option provides an expeditious evaluation and decision by the Admissions Committee by mid-December.
+For those students who have carefully researched their law school opportunities, the Early Decision Option provides an expeditious evaluation and decision by the Admissions Committee.

-- The early decision application must be complete no later than Dec.
-1, 2013.
-The application is considered complete when all required application materials, including a CAS report, have been received by the Office of Admissions.
+- Early Decision applications must be complete (all requirements fulfilled) no later than December 1, 2014.
+The application is considered complete when all required application materials, including a CAS report, have been received by the Office of Admissions

-- Candidates may not initiate any additional law school applications once notified of their Ohio State offer of early decision admission.
-Ohio State reserves the right to provide other law schools with the names of applicants accepted under our early decision option.
+- Candidates may not initiate any additional law school applications once notified of their Ohio State offer of Early Decision admission

-- Candidates admitted under the early decision option will not be eligible to defer admission to another year unless exceptional circumstances are demonstrated.
+- Candidates admitted under the Early Decision Option will not be eligible for deferral unless exceptional circumstances are demonstrated

-Early decision applicants may be admitted, denied, or held for consideration through the regular rolling admissions process.
-Applicants who meet the requirements for early decision consideration will be notified by Dec.
-23, 2013.
-The seat deposit deadline for applicants admitted under the early decision option is Jan.
-20, 2014.
+Early Decision applicants may be admitted, denied, or held for consideration through the regular rolling admissions process.
+Applicants who meet the requirements for Early Decision consideration will be notified by December 19, 2014.
+The seat deposit deadline for applicants admitted under the Early Decision Option is January 30, 2015.
+Applicants who have not been admitted under the Early Decision process are not bound by this Early Decision Agreement.

 |Early Decision||Early Admission|